bvibber/hdrfix/readme.md

 JPEG XR conversion is done with the `jpegxr` crate, which wraps Microsoft's BSD-licensed JPEG XR codec.

-Also works with 16-bit float input as saved from the Windows Game Bar now, however this is less tested.
+Also works with 16-bit float input as saved from the Windows Game Bar now and 10-bit RGB output from Xbox, however this is less tested.

 ## Author, repo, etc